Ionut-T/devDo/README.md

 # Devdo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.2.

+## Documentation

+The documentation for this project can be found [here](https://ionut-t.github.io/devdo-documentation).

 ## Development server